Skip to Main Content

 Credit card

-If you need to finance something long-term, a credit card is rarely a good option.
-The average credit card rate was 21.76% APR compared to 12.33% APR for a two-year personal loan, according to Federal Reserve data.
+If you need long-term financing, a credit card is rarely a good option.
+The average credit card rate was 21.47% APR, according to Federal Reserve data.
 However, there are a few instances when using a credit card could be a better option:

-1. You can qualify for a 0% APR promotion: If you have good credit, it's likely that you're eligible for a card with a 0% APR on new purchases and balance transfers.
+1. You can qualify for a 0% APR promotion: If you have good credit, you might be eligible for a card with a 0% APR on new purchases and balance transfers.
 Keep in mind that transfers often come with a fee from 3% to 5%.
-Promotions may last from 12 to 21 months or more.
+Zero APR offers may last from 6 to 21 months or more.
 If you can pay off the balance within that time, you can essentially get an interest-free loan.
+However, the card’s regular APR applies after the promotional period ends.

-2. You can pay off the balance within the card's grace period: One great thing about credit cards is that most have a grace period of one billing cycle, during which time you won't be charged interest on purchases.
-If you can't however, the purchase will be charged interest at the card's standard APR, which could be near 30%.
+2. You can pay off the balance within the card's grace period: Credit cards typically have a grace period of one billing cycle, during which time you won't be charged interest on purchases.
+If you can't pay your balance within the grace period, the purchase will be charged interest at the card's standard APR.

 3. You plan to refinance credit card debt: If you're eligible for a 0% APR promotion but can't pay off the balance within the promotional period, you might consider using a personal loan to refinance the debt before the APR adjusts.
 This is not necessarily recommended since there's no guarantee you'll be able to qualify for debt consolidation.